-If you are spending this time getting inspired and planning your next statement tattoo, you would love the ideas we’ve collected for you.
+If you are spending this time getting inspired and planning your next statement tattoo for men, you would love the ideas we’ve collected for you.
 Your back is one of the best places to get a tattoo – particularly one that makes a statement.
 Because the back is one of the widest, flattest and largest parts of the body, it’s an ideal canvas for an eye-catching and complex inking.
 When it comes to choosing your back tattoo, make sure you pick a design that you’re proud to show off.

 1. Tribal Back Tattoo